jojobear2020/Mapping__Earthquakes/README.md

 Project creating an earthquake map using JavaScript, Leaflet and geoJSON data.

-The final product is a earthquake map with three map styles:
+The final product is an earthquake map with three map styles:
 1. Street
 2. Satellite
 3. Dark